 Human trafficking isn’t a pleasant topic.
 It’s hard to talk about and it’s an even harder reality to grapple with.
-Hoffman noted that it’s a subject that often isn’t breached in the context of a church or college environment.
-As a result of being a part of the 2020 Freedom Fast, she hopes more colleges students and young adults will work towards addressing one of the world’s most prevalent human rights issues.
+Hoffman noted that it’s a subject that often isn’t broached in the context of a church or college environment.
+As a result of being a part of the 2020 Freedom Fast, she hopes more college students and young adults will work towards addressing one of the world’s most prevalent human rights issues.

 “It expands your worldview,” Hoffman said.